Rinse raises $14M in Series B funding to bring its laundry pick-up nationwide

 The startup has expanded slowly; after four years Rinse is only live in three cities (San Francisco, Los Angeles and Washington D.C).
 But Prakash explained that this slow growth has allowed them to focus on quality over quantity, which sets them apart from other competitors when it comes to developing a sustainable relationship with customers.

-While Rinse will use this funding for general company-wide expansion, the startup does plan to grow to 10 new markets, including New York, Chicago and Boston with the goal eventually being nationwide service.
+While Rinse will use this funding for general company-wide expansion, the startup does plan to grow to 10 new markets, including New York, Chicago and Boston with the goal of eventually being a nationwide service.

 0